 The Arboretum consists of over 165 types of trees, and over 350 trees total!
 White House Arboretum is located at the headwaters of a USGS blue-line stream, recently renamed Melton Creek.
 The Arboretum has a half acre catfish pond and a third acre natural pond, both embellished with trees and wildlife.

-The Arboretum consists of important forest species found in the eastern U.S., such as 3 Yellow-Poplars, 2 White Oaks, 3 Bur Oaks, 12 Oak species, 11 Maples, 6 Hickories, Basswood, 3 Black Tupelo’s, 3 Beech, 8 Sweetgum, 5 Bald-Cypress, 9 Magnolias, 5 Persimmons, 7 Pines, 100 Emerald Northern White-Cedars, and loads more.
+The Arboretum consists of important forest species found in the eastern U.S., such as 3 Yellow-Poplars, 2 White Oaks, 3 Bur Oaks, 16 Oak species, 11 types of Maples, 6 types Hickories, Basswood, 3 Black Tupelo’s, 3 Beech, 8 Sweetgum, 5 Bald-Cypress, 9 types of Magnolias, 5 Persimmons, 7 Pines, 100 Emerald Northern White-Cedars, and loads more.
 Also found are important species from other countries, like 5 Dawn Redwoods, 5 Ginkgo’s, Cryptomeria, Norway Spruce, etc. A small percentage of the trees are fairly rare in middle Tennessee.
 Trees like Raywood Ash, Tree Lilac, True Firs, China-Fir, 5 Bolleana Poplars, Tigertail Spruce, Skylands Oriental Spruce, Weeping Pussy Willow, Western Red-Cedar, and Quaking Aspen are a few such trees.
 Many of the trees are placed in niches similar to where they might be found in nature, ie; bald cypress trees in ponds, submerged part of the year and some all year round, moisture loving trees in lowland areas, shade tolerant trees in shady areas, etc.